Michelle (Mickey) McDonough, M.D.

 - Get tips on selecting a good walking shoe.

 - Try this 12-week walking schedule.

-- Get more tips for starting or restarting an exercise program.
+- Taking the first step: Starting or restarting an exercise program.